Emergency Management and Preparedness Division

 Homeland Security Liaisons

-Indiana Department of Homeland Security (IDHS) Liaisons support local governmental units in all phases of emergency management.
-The primary role of Homeland Security Liaisons is to provide comprehensive emergency management/homeland security guidance in the areas of preparedness, training, planning, response and recovery to their respective districts.
+Indiana Department of Homeland Security (IDHS) liaisons support local governmental units in all phases of emergency management.
+The primary role of Homeland Security liaisons is to provide comprehensive emergency management/homeland security guidance in the areas of preparedness, training, planning, response and recovery to their respective districts.
 Liaisons also act as technical consultants to local emergency management agencies, which includes clarifying and interpreting all procedures, grant funding guidance, provide references and resolving disputes.
-Homeland Security Liaisons also work very closely with first responders, universities and local hospitals.
+Homeland Security liaisons also work very closely with first responders, universities and local hospitals.
+Find contact information for your county's liaison

 - Emergency Operations Center and IMAT